paulmillr/scure-base/README.md

 # scure-base

-Audited and 0-dep implementation of bech32, base64, base58, base32 & base16.
+Audited & minimal implementation of bech32, base64, base58, base32 & base16.

-- [🔒 Audited](#security) by an independent security firm
+- 🔒 [Audited](#security) by an independent security firm
 - 🔻 Tree-shaking-friendly: use only what's necessary, other code won't be included
-- 🔍 Unique tests which ensure correctness
+- 📦 ESM and common.js
 - ✍️ Written in [functional style](#design-rationale), easily composable
 - 💼 Matches specs
   - [BIP173](https://en.bitcoin.it/wiki/BIP_0173), [BIP350](https://en.bitcoin.it/wiki/BIP_0350) for bech32 / bech32m